We focus on a number of topic areas identified by state health policy leaders as important to population health.

 Transforming primary care to be more accessible and effective is essential to improving population health and reducing costs.
 But this can only occur if changes to the primary care delivery system include payment reform coordinated across all payers.

-The Multi-State Collaborative (MC) is a voluntary group of leaders who are representatives of state- or region-based, multi-payer, primary care transformation initiatives.
+The Milbank Memorial Fund-supported Multi-State Collaborative (MC) is a voluntary group of leaders who are representatives of state- or region-based, multi-payer, primary care transformation initiatives.
 The MC provides a forum for members to share data, participate in collaborative learning, and advocate for improved collaboration between the states and the federal government on new and ongoing initiatives.
-It has been supported by the Milbank Memorial Fund (MMF) since 2009.
+It has been supported by the Fund since 2009.

 May 17, 2019